Lord-Deepankar/Coding/btrfs-lightning-search/README.md

 # Interactive commands:
 # - Type search terms
-# - Use Up/Down arrows for history
-# - Tab completion for paths
 # - /help for commands
 # - /stats for database statistics
 # - /quit to exit